CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- documentURI : URI of the document container where to add the member.
+- documentURI: URI of the document container where to add the member.
-- member : Pointer object that references the resource to add as a member.
+- member: Pointer object that references the resource to add as a member.
 - requestOptions

 ```typescript
 addMember( documentURI:string,  memberURI:string,  requestOptions:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>